-Library Portfolio Requirements 1 and 2 precede Tabs A-J Responsible Party

-(1.)
-Candidate

-A cover letter addressed to the Dean.

-(2.)
-Dean

-A completed Checklist of Intent, which includes a space for the

-candidate to indicate which version of the Library Promotion and

-Tenure Policy is applicable if the policy changed during the candidate's

-pre-tenure or pre-promotion period.

-Tab A Candidate

-A routing form with spaces for the required signatures

-Tab B Candidate

-A cover sheet indicating the candidate's name, current rank, and Library

-department

-Tab C (1) Dean

-Contract Status and Dossier Review form inserted here.

-Tab C (2) Candidate

-Previous recommendations generated by the Department Head and the

-Promotion & Tenure Committee and the Dean.

-Tab C (3) Dean

-Current year recommendations generated by the Department Head and

-the Promotion & Tenure Committee

-Tab C (4) Candidate

-As needed: Documentation of credit for prior service or

-extension/reduction of probationary period (required if credit for prior

-service or extension/reduction of probationary period was requested).

-Tab D Candidate

-A table of contents for the core document and for the supplementary

-materials.

-Tab E Candidate

-Candidate's executive summary; a summative report and personal

-statement by the candidate that addresses his/her philosophies and

-activities in the areas of librarianship, scholarship and creative activity,

-service, and where applicable, outreach and other assigned areas.
-Not to

-exceed 4 pages.

-Tab F Candidate

-A curriculum vitae organized according to the criteria for promotion and

-tenure.
+Library Portfolio Requirements 1 and 2 precede Tabs A-J Responsible Party (1.)
+Candidate A cover letter addressed to the Dean Candidate (2.)
+Dean A completed Checklist of Intent, which includes a space for Dean the candidate to indicate which version of the Library Promotion and Tenure Policy is applicable if the policy changed during the candidate's pre-tenure or pre-promotion period Tab A Candidate A routing form with spaces for the required signatures Candidate Tab B Candidate A cover sheet indicating the candidate's name, current rank, Candidate and Library department Tab C (1) Dean Contract Status and Dossier Review form inserted here Beam Tab C (2) Candidate Previous recommendations generated by the Department Head Canadate and the Promotion & Tenure Committee and the Dean Tab C (3) Dean Current year recommendations generated by the Department Head and the Promotion & Tenure Committee Tab C (4) Candidate As needed: Documentation of credit for prior service or extension/reduction of probationary period (required if credit for prior service or extension/reduction of probationary period was requested) Tab D Candidate A table of contents for the core document and for the supplementary materials Tab E Candidate Candidate's executive summary; a summative report and personal statement by the candidate that addresses his/her philosophies and activities in the areas of librarianship, scholarship and creative activity, service, and where applicable, outreach and other assigned areas (not to exceed 4 pages) Tab F Candidate A curriculum vitae organized according to the criteria for promotion and tenure Tab G Candidate Annual performance evaluation (APE) for the period under review - Include the position description; annual allocation of effort; the annual goals and objectives; written statement submitted by the faculty member as a part of the annual